-With open dialog and communication, a positive approach to problem solving, and the proper focus, a formal conflict resolution process should rarely be necessary at L2L Club.
+With open dialog and communication, a positive approach to problem solving, and the proper focus, a formal conflict resolution process should rarely be necessary.

 When conflicts between parents/students and facilitators do arise, however, the following protocol is followed to efficiently and professionally reach a solution to the problem.